Operation Pawan: Battle for Jaffna

 Now reinforced, the IPKF resumed the battle for Jaffna.
-The tanks and armored fighting vehicles are said to have been effective protection against anti-personnel mines.
-However, even with this defense the IPKF advance was torturous in the face of the Tigers' sniper fire.
+The tanks and armoured fighting vehicles are said to have been effective protection against anti-personnel mines.
+However, even with this defence the IPKF advance was torturous in the face of the Tigers' sniper fire.
 They would take up positions on rooftops, in trees and even in coconut palms.
 Equipped with powerful telescopic infrared sights, they were able to selectively take out officers and radiomen, inflicting a heavy toll and bringing the advance to a grinding halt.
 Helicopters flying below 2000 feet were also vulnerable, with at least five being shot at and damaged before the Mi-25s took up their offensive role.
 The IPKF adapted quickly, with its officers taking off the pips of their ranks, wearing slouch hats and carrying oversize back packs.
-However, as the advance got bogged down, the battalions, instead of maneuvering around the defenders, were forced to commit more troops under orders from New Delhi.
+However, as the advance got bogged down, the battalions, instead of manoeuvring around the defenders, were forced to commit more troops under orders from New Delhi.
 In addition, the LTTE increasingly began to deploy anti-tank mines, taking a further heavy toll on IPKF forces.
 A frustrated IPKF cut off the power to Jaffna in an attempt to counter this.
 IPKF communication lines were extensively mined by the LTTE, which further compounded the sometimes perilous situations that the Indian troops faced.
-It has not before the commandos broke out of the besieged Jaffna port and cleared the heavily mined Navanturai Coastal Road that a crucial link-up between 1 Maratha Light Infantry in Jaffna fort and the advancing troops of 41st Brigade could be established that secured the Nallur area.
+It has not before the commandos broke out of the besieged Jaffna port and cleared the heavily mined Navanthurai Coastal Road that a crucial link-up between 1 Maratha Light Infantry in Jaffna Fort and the advancing troops of 41st Brigade could be established that secured the Nallur area.
 On 21 October the commandos conducted a successful amphibious raid against an LTTE base at Gurunagar.
-It was also toward the end of the Jaffna campaign that the IPKF started the use of Mi-25s for close air support when they flew against LTTE positions in Chavakacheri village on 23 October 1987.
+It was also toward the end of the Jaffna campaign that the IPKF started the use of Mi-25s for close air support when they flew against LTTE positions in Chavakachcheri town on 23 October 1987.